-Canstar Blue’s muesli bars review has seen Uncle Tobys, Be Natural, Nature Valley, Tasti, Carman’s, Nice & Natural, Hillcrest (ALDI), Coles and Woolworths compared on taste, texture, variety, value for money, packaging design and overall satisfaction.
+Canstar Blue’s muesli bars review has seen Milo (Nestlé), Coles, Be Natural, ALDI Hillcrest, Nature Valley, Kellogg’s K-Time, Uncle Tobys, Nice & Natural, Carman’s and Woolworths Essentials compared on range variety, taste, texture, packaging design, value for money and overall satisfaction.

 Where do oats go out for a drink?
 The Muesli Bar.
 OK bad dad jokes aside, muesli bars are a good snack option to drop into kids’ lunch boxes or take to work for that 3pm slug.
-In fact, 14% of respondents in our survey said they primarily buy muesli bars for their children, while over a quarter (28%) admitted they keep one on hand in case they get hungry during the day.
+In fact, 13% of respondents in our survey said they primarily buy muesli bars for their children, while nearly a quarter (22%) admitted they keep one on hand in case they get hungry during the day.

-Aussies take their muesli bars cereal-sly, with over half of survey respondents (52%) admitting to having tried multiple brands.
+Aussies take their muesli bars cereal-sly, with almost half of survey respondents (45%) admitting to having tried multiple brands.
 But which is best?
-To find out, Canstar Blue asked 1,150 shoppers to review the brands of muesli bars they’ve bought from a supermarket or grocer in the last three months.
+To find out, Canstar Blue asked more than 1,100 shoppers to review the brands of muesli bars (including cereal bars and nut bars) they’ve bought from a supermarket or grocer in the last six months.
 Brands were rated based on important factors like taste, texture, variety, value for money, packaging design and overall satisfaction.
+Those that received the minimum sample size (30 responses) are compared.
 So, what did we find?

 Here are the best muesli bar brands in Australia, as rated by consumers in Canstar Blue’s latest review:

-Coles private label offers a range of household essentials and groceries at low prices, including seemingly healthy snacks like muesli bars.
-Here are some options from its home brand range:
+Coles’ private label offers a range of household essentials and groceries at low prices, including several types of flavoured muesli and fruit and nut bars.
+Here are some options from the Coles homebrand range:

 Hillcrest is exclusive to ALDI.
 It’s the German discount supermarket’s own brand of snack bars, featuring a variety of flavours and options of protein and oat bars, sesame snaps and muffin and nut bars.
 Here’s a product selection from the range: